 What is a leg ulcer?

-A leg ulcer is a breakdown in a portion of the skin covering the lower limb with the resultant formation of a wound or sore.
+A leg ulcer is a breakdown in a portion of the skin covering the lower limb, with the resultant formation of a wound or sore.
 These often occur following a relatively minor injury e.g. insect bite or blister and heal quickly with minimal medical input.
 However, individuals with underlying medical conditions which make them less likely to heal a wound may go on to develop a chronic leg ulcer (an ulcer that fails to heal within six weeks despite treatment).
-Chronic leg ulcers (CLU) may extend with time into the underlying fat, muscle and bone, particularly if they become infected, significantly impacting on the well-being of the individual.
+Chronic leg ulcers may extend with time into the underlying fat, muscle and bone, particularly if they become infected, significantly impacting on the well-being of the individual.

-How common is chronic leg ulceration and who does it affect?
+How common is chronic leg ulceration, and who does it affect?

 In order to maintain the viability or heal a segment of skin and associated underlying tissues, certain fundamental biological requirements need to exist: 1) All tissues need a good blood supply (arterial circulation) to deliver nutrients e.g. oxygen.
 Any condition that compromises the blood supply, e.g. peripheral arterial disease or diabetes, increases the risk of chronic leg ulceration.
 2) Tissues require the blood that is delivered through the arterial circulation to be returned through a functional venous system in order to remove waste products.
 Varicose veins and deep venous insufficiency prevent the drainage of blood from the leg and increase the risk of chronic leg ulceration.
 3) Tissues require a defence mechanism to prevent infection and injury.
 This defence mechanism in the lower leg is mainly made up of the skin and its ability to detect pain through its sensory nerve supply.
-The majority of ulcers initially occur following a minor injury to the skin e.g. stepping on a nail.
-Whereas healthy individuals will be aware of their injury and thereby take steps to prevent/protect the leg e.g. pulling your foot away from a hot radiator, patients with nerve damage (neuropathy) may be unaware the injury is occurring until significant damage has occurred.
+The majority of ulcers initially occur following a minor injury to the skin.
+Whereas healthy individuals will be aware of their injury and thereby take steps to prevent/protect the leg, patients with nerve damage (neuropathy) may be unaware the injury is occurring until significant damage has occurred.
 The commonest cause of ulceration due to neuropathy is diabetes (see diabetic foot ulceration).
 4) Tissues need to structurally normal.
 Malignancy and conditions that affect the underlying design of the tissue, such as connective tissue disorders, may lead to chronic leg ulceration.

 How does venous insufficiency cause ulceration?

 The venous circulation of the lower leg is split into two systems - the deep venous system and the superficial venous system.
 The deep veins run next to the arteries in the center of your leg whereas the superficial veins run just beneath the skin.
 Venous flow progresses from the superficial veins to the deep veins through either perforating (bridging) veins or through one of two junctions – the saphenofemoral junction (in the groin) or the saphenopopliteal junction (behind the knee).
-Return of the blood from the deep veins to the pelvis/abdomen and then to the heart is not as a result of the heart pump but as a result of the calf muscles contracting –calf muscle pump.
+Return of the blood from the deep veins to the pelvis/abdomen and then to the heart is not as a result of the heart, but is instead an effect of the calf muscles contracting – the calf muscle pump.
 The deep and superficial veins have valves that prevent back flow of blood during muscle relaxation.
 Any failing (insufficiency) within this complex pathway results in higher pressure within the veins (venous hypertension) leading to leakage of blood components out of the veins into surrounding tissues.
-The resultant inflammatory reaction damages the skin and underlying fat increasing the risk of developing CLU following a minor injury.
-(See figures 1-4)
+The resultant inflammatory reaction damages the skin and underlying fat, increasing the risk of developing chronic leg ulceration following a minor injury (See figures 1-4).

 How do varicose veins cause ulceration?